Graphic Matroids#

 OUTPUT:

 A GraphicMatroid with the specified element added.
-Note that if v is not specifies or if v is u, then the new element will be a loop.
+Note that if v is not specified or if v is u, then the new element will be a loop.
 If the new element’s label is not specified, it will be generated automatically.

 EXAMPLES: